svpatro/Algorithms/README.md

 # Algorithms

-In each category of algorithms, I have included a `src` folder which contains code files that are common to each of the algorithms (as applicable).
+In each category of algorithms, I have included a `src` folder which contains code files that are common to each of the algorithms in that category (as applicable).
+Additionally, I have included a folder dedicated to explaining computational complexity and each of its classes.

 The following algorithms are implemented: